xAirx/ReactNative-RestaurantAppProject/README.md

 The app also includes table reservation, with integration with the users calendar.

-#### Part 1 : Navigators and Components.
+#### Part 1 : Navigators and Components. - done

-    The Contact Us page is showing the address of the restaurant in the card format as shown above.
+    The Contact Us page is showing the address of the restaurant in the card format as shown above. - done

-       The history information about the restaurant is displayed in a card format as shown above using a functional component named History().
+       The history information about the restaurant is displayed in a card format as shown above using a functional component named History(). - done

        The corporate leadership information is shown in the About Us page in the format as shown above.
-The leader information is renedered inside a Card.
+The leader information is renedered inside a Card. - done

-       The AboutComponent is a included using the Stack Navigator and in the Drawer Navigator.
-       The ContactComponent is a included using the Stack Navigator and in the Drawer Navigator.
+       The AboutComponent is a included using the Stack Navigator and in the Drawer Navigator. - done The ContactComponent is a included using the Stack Navigator and in the Drawer Navigator. - done

 #### Part 2 : UI elements and Redux